artnoi43/superwatcher/internal/poller/README.md

 with known block hashes for the block number from the last call to `*poller.Poll`.

-Once a block hash differs for a block, `mapLogs` marked the block number, and `poller` will later add the block stored in the tracker from the last call to `superwatcher.PollResult.ReorgedBlocks`.
+Once a block hash differs for a block, `mapLogs` marked the block number, and `poller` will later add the block stored in the tracker from the last call to `superwatcher.PollerResult.ReorgedBlocks`.

 ## [`superwatcher.Policy`](../../emitter_poller.go)